 Acid reflux, commonly experienced as heartburn or regurgitation, occurs when stomach fluids back up, or reflux, into the esophagus, exposing it to gastric acid and other contents.
 While occasional reflux is normal, for some it can be frequent and severe enough to impact daily life.

 How GERD Can Impact Your Daily Life

 Researchers estimate that pain and discomfort from acid reflux impacts up to 60 percent of the U.S. population every year.
 GERD can impact a patient’s life in some of the following ways:

 - Persistent Typical and Atypical Symptoms: May result in heartburn, chest pain, sore throat and other symptoms despite medication.

 - Sleeping Positions: Nighttime reflux can compromise sleep for people who sleep in a typical horizontal position.
 This can affect alertness and productivity the following day.

 - Diet: Dietary restrictions including regimented timing of meals and the need to avoid consuming foods and beverages that trigger reflux.

 - Additional Healthcare Costs and Work Productivity: Costs associated with GERD can reach thousands of dollars annually in medications and lost productivity from work.

 Having heartburn or acid reflux from time to time is normal; having it frequently interrupt your life is not.
 If you suffer symptoms of reflux more than twice a week, you may have GERD.
-Take the GERD-HRQL survey if you suspect a problem and bring the results to your doctor for a GERD evaluation.
+Take the GERD-HRQL (Health Related Quality of Life) survey if you suspect a problem and bring the results to a qualified physician near you for a GERD evaluation.